Multi-scale Temporal Prediction via Incremental Generation and Multi-agent Collaboration: Related Work

 \section{Related Work}

 \textbf{Temporal Prediction} Capturing temporal dynamics at multiple scales is crucial for long‐horizon forecasting \cite{koksal2024sangria, demir2024towards}.
 Clockwork RNNs partition recurrence across multiple rhythms to learn both fast and slow dynamics \cite{koutnik2014clockwork}.
-Deep fully‐connected stacks such as N-BEATS demonstrate that purely residual-based architectures achieve state-of-the-art results on M3/M4 competitions, offering interpretability and transferability \cite{oreshkin2020nbeats}.
+Deep fully‐connected stacks such as N-BEATS demonstrate that purely residual-based architectures achieve state-of-the-art results on M3/M4 competitions, offering interpretability and transferability \cite{oreshkin2019n}.
 More recently, self-supervised hierarchical masked modeling methods like HiMTM leverage multi-scale transformers and self-distillation to enhance long-term time series accuracy \cite{zhao2024himtm}.
 Complementary to these, hierarchical learning for long-source generation organizes evidence at coarse-to-fine granularity and improves coherence over extended contexts \cite{rohde2021hierarchical}; multi-token prediction jointly optimizes next-\emph{k} token heads to stabilize and accelerate training while improving long-horizon fluency \cite{gloeckle2024mtp}; and option-based temporal abstraction provides learnable sub-task policies and termination conditions that align with multi-scale control and forecasting \cite{klissarov2021flexible}.

-\textbf{Surgical Workflow Recognition} Automated recognition of surgical workflow phases and steps has been studied extensively.
+\textbf{Workflow Recognition} Automated recognition of surgical workflow phases and steps has been studied extensively.
 Early CNN-based multi-task methods \cite{demir2023deep} such as EndoNet learn phase recognition and instrument presence jointly from laparoscopic videos \cite{twinanda2016endonet}.
-SV-RCNet further integrates a ResNet backbone with an LSTM for online workflow segmentation \cite{jin2018svrcnet}.
-More recent temporal convolutional approaches \cite{zhang2023surgical}, notably TeCNO, employ multi-stage dilated causal convolutions to refine surgical phase predictions iteratively and enforce smooth transitions \cite{czempiel2020tecno}.
-Transformer-based models \cite{liu2025lovit, chandra2024vitals} like MuST introduce multi-scale temporal encoding modules to capture short-, mid-, and long-term dependencies in surgical videos \cite{perez2024must}.
+SV-RCNet further integrates a ResNet backbone with an LSTM for online workflow segmentation \cite{jin2017sv}.
+More recent temporal convolutional approaches \cite{zhang2023surgical}, notably TeCNO, employ multi-stage dilated causal convolutions to refine phase predictions iteratively and enforce smooth transitions \cite{czempiel2020tecno}.
+Building on these, Transformer-based models \cite{liu2025lovit, chandra2024vitals} including Trans-SVNet\cite{jin2022trans}, which uses a hybrid embedding aggregation strategy to fuse spatial and temporal cues, and MuST\cite{perez2024must}, which introduces multi-scale temporal encoding to capture short-, mid-, and long-term dependencies, further improve accuracy and temporal consistency on standard surgical video benchmarks.